 After more talks with doctors, the latest thing he told me was that he wants to sign a paper that he would only be the donor...
 We went from love to this.
 The pain is inconceivable."

 Thank you for your very honest share.
-The aspect of this that relates to a partner not being on board, I have explored in a previous post called 'Donor Eggs At 49'.
+The aspect of this that relates to the scenario when a partner doesn't want donor eggs, I have explored already.
 The way, I sense, that I can serve you most in this audio and article is to hone in on the part that goes "we went from love to this."

 What comes up for me here is that our collective understanding - of what is 'correct' in love - is very much a patriarchal one.
 As women, we have been downloaded with the idea that our most important relationship (ideally with a man of course), is with one person forever.